Adding a Partner to an Existing Business

 Creating a Partnership

-Each partner contributes some form of expertise, skill, and a certain degree of effort in order to share in the company's profits.
+Each partner contributes some form of expertise, skill, and a certain degree of effort to share in the company's profits.
 A partnership agreement will lay out the terms for creating a partnership.
 This form of business relationship offers many unique resources that each member can bring to the company.
 The main advantage to starting a partnership is the ease in forming and administrating the business structure.

 Remember, it's highly recommended to have a qualified attorney review the partnership agreement before signing it.
 Each partner is legally recognized as an owner and can operate the business, borrow money, and hire employees